 After your time at Ardenne Abbey, relax and reflect on the drive back to Bayeux.

-Please note: Due to special events taking place to commemorate the 70th anniversary of the D-Day landings, this tour could be amended on 5, 6 and 7 June 2014.
+Please note: Due to special events taking place to commemorate the 70th anniversary of the D-Day landings, this tour may be amended on June 5, 6 and 7, 2014.
 It may not be possible to access the beaches, in which case alternative sites will be included instead.